Fix human nature and avoid human misery

-Revamping global food production, retooling the financial sector, moving beyond GDP as a measure of progress and other “transformative changes” are needed to save Nature and ourselves, a major UN biodiversity report is set to conclude.
+Revamping global food production, retooling the financial sector, moving beyond GDP as a measure of progress, along with many other “transformative changes” are needed to save ourselves from ourselves.

-Delegates from 130 nations wrap up week-long negotiations in Paris on Saturday, May 4, 2019, on the executive summary of a 1,800-page tome authored by 400 scientists, the first UN global assessment of the state of Nature – and its impact on humanity – in 15 years.
+Delegates from 130 nations wrapped up a week-long negotiation in Paris on Saturday, May 4, 2019, on the executive summary of a 1,800-page tome authored by 400 scientists, the first UN global assessment of the state of Nature – and its impact on humanity – in 15 years.

 The bombshell Summary for Policymakers, to be unveiled on May 6, makes for very grim reading.